Leo Jud: Reformation

 As the Reformation began to spread and gain ground, new actions were being taken to purge Catholic influence.
 On 11 April 1525, Jud appeared before the Zürich magistrates with Zwingli, Kaspar Megander, Oswald Myconius and others, petitioning for abolition of the mass.
 Jud also contributed to establishing the Ehegericht, or marriage court, in Zürich, which opened roughly one month later, on 10 May 1525, for which Jud served as a judge.

 On 19 June 1525, the Carolinum Reformed institution of theological training, also known as the Prophezei, opened in the Grossmünster in Zürich, where Jud was a prominent figure.
 After the morning Bible lectures from Konrad Pellikan and Huldrych Zwingli, Jud would preach a sermon in German which represented a synthesizing of the morning lectures.
 In this way, Jud was the "public face" of the Prophezei.
 In 1531, Jud helped Zwingli produce the first Zürich Bible, which represented the efforts of the Prophezei.

 The late 1520s was a flurry of activity for Jud and the Swiss Reformers as they were dealing with Anabaptism, the resurgence of Catholicism in other territories, and the Eucharistic controversies with the Lutherans.
-Martin Luther published against the Swiss Eucharistic theology in 1526 with his book The Sacrament of the Body and Blood of Christ - Against the Fanatics.
+Martin Luther published his sermon against the Sacramentarians Eucharistic theology in 1526 with his book The Sacrament of the Body and Blood of Christ—Against the Fanatics.